microsoft/vscode-wiki/File-Watcher-Internals.md

 #### `IFileService.watch()` / `IFileService.createWatcher()`

 Requests for watching are deduplicated if the request is an identical match.
-That means, if each property of the watch request (path, recursive, includes, excludes, correlation identifier) is the same.
+That means, if each property of the watch request (path, recursive, includes, excludes, correlation identifier, filter) is the same.

 This is done to avoid duplicate identical requests for file watching that are easy to identify.